You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 The Trevor Project Condemns Florida “Don’t Say Gay” Bill Targeting LGBTQ Students

 The bill would effectively erase LGBTQ students and history by banning classroom discussions about sexual orientation and gender identity in schools.
-January 20, 2022 — The Trevor Project, the world’s largest suicide prevention and crisis intervention organization for lesbian, gay, bisexual, transgender, queer & questioning (LGBTQ) young people, condemned the Florida House Education & Employment Committee for passing HB 1557/SB 1834, also known as the “Don't Say Gay” bill, which would ban classroom discussions about sexual orientation and gender identity in schools, erasing LGBTQ identity, history, and culture — as well as LGBTQ students themselves.
-The bill also has provisions…
+February 8, 2022 — The Trevor Project, the world’s largest suicide prevention and crisis intervention organization for lesbian, gay, bisexual, transgender, queer & questioning (LGBTQ) young people, condemned the Florida Senate Education Committee for passing SB 1834, also known as the “Don't Say Gay” bill, which would ban classroom discussions about sexual orientation and gender identity in schools, erasing LGBTQ identity, history, and culture — as well as LGBTQ students themselves.
+The bill also has provisions that appear to…

 Press